yousefelassal/quote-cron/README.md

 > A heart well prepared for adversity in bad times hopes, and in good times fears for a change in fortune.

 > The root of suffering is attachment.

+> The more you care, the stronger you can be.